bennycode/trading212-api/README.md

 console.log(info);
 ```

+### API Key Generation

+In order to generate an API key you can follow the [official instructions](https://helpcentre.trading212.com/hc/en-us/articles/14584770928157).
+Basically, you need to [login](https://app.trading212.com/), click on your account and do the following:

+1. Click "Switch to Practice" in order to generate an API key for the demo code, otherwise a live API key will be generated
+2. Go to "Settings"
+3. Click on "API (Beta)"

 ### Development

 If cloning the project locally, you can also add a `.env` file to configure the API client (see [.env.defaults][4]).
 This allows you to run all demo scripts.